FuelLabs/sway-rfcs/rfcs/0008-storage-handler.md

 }
 ```

+> **Note**
+> Because storage variables defined in a `storage` block have to be initialized, it is generally often to call `StorageKey::read` to get back the data directly instead of having to handle the `Option` returned from `try_read`.
+This, of course, becomes unsafe if `asm` blocks that clear storage slots are used.
+Note that the standard library currently has a public method `clear` that we also propose that it should be made private to avoid potential foot guns.

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

 The compiler will handle storage slots assignment for each storage variable.
-Each storage access expression will simply return a `StorageKey` containing the key chosen by the compiler.
+Each storage access expression will simply return a `StorageKey` containing the key and the offset chosen by the compiler.

 ## Storage Slot Assignment